-The popular Jeff Haas Trio featuring saxophonist Laurie Sears has found a new home for the fall, winter and spring at View nightclub of West Bay Beach, Holiday Inn Resort in Traverse City, Michigan.
+The popular Jeff Haas Trio featuring saxophonist Laurie Sears has found a new home for the fall, winter and spring at View nightclub of West Bay Beach, Delamar Resort in Traverse City, Michigan.

 Jeff Haas is a longtime resident and mainstay of the Traverse City music, cultural and education scene.
 His hometown-based trio plus horns will perform weekly at West Bay Beach Resort, while his Detroit-based trio plus horns performs on the road and in schools as part of the award-winning Building Bridges with Music program.